-In the above example, the cash disbursement journal column total for the month is 750, and in this particular case represents payments to suppliers for credit purchases.
+In the above example, the cash disbursement journal column total for the month is 1,050, and in this particular case represents payments to suppliers for credit purchases of 900 and cash purchases of 150.
 The double entry bookkeeping cash disbursement journal entry would be as follows:

 In this case the debit entry is to the accounts payable control account in the general ledger, and represents the reduction in the amount outstanding to suppliers.
 Had the cash disbursement journal recorded other items such cash purchases etc. then the debit would have gone to the appropriate purchases or expense account.

 The credit entry to the cash account represents the cash paid to suppliers for the period, which decreases the asset of cash.